-Primary conditions or symptoms for which chinese senega roots may be prescribed by TCM doctors*: Palpitations Insomnia Restlessness Emotional outbursts Seizures Sputum Abcesses Boils Ulcers Swollen painful breasts
+Primary conditions or symptoms for which Yuan Zhi may be prescribed by TCM doctors*: Palpitations Insomnia Restlessness Emotional outbursts Seizures Sputum Abcesses Boils Ulcers Swollen painful breasts

 Contraindications*: This herb should not be used by those with Yin Deficient Heat signs.

-In Traditional Chinese Medicine (TCM), chinese senega roots are plants that belong to the 'Herbs that nourish the Heart and calm the Spirit' category.
-These herbs are substances that tranquilize the mind and treat symptoms such as restlessness, palpitations, anxiety or insomnia.
-They tend to have sedative properties by tonifying Heart Yin and Blood as in TCM it is believed that the Heart is the store of the mind.
+In Traditional Chinese Medicine (TCM), Yuan Zhi belongs to the 'Herbs that nourish the Heart and calm the Spirit' category.
+These herbs are substances that tranquilize the Mind and treat symptoms such as restlessness, palpitations, anxiety or insomnia.
+They tend to have sedative properties by tonifying Heart Yin and Blood as in TCM it is believed that the Heart is the store of the Mind.

-Furthermore chinese senega roots are plants that are Warm in nature.
-This means that chinese senega roots tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+Furthermore Yuan Zhi is Warm in nature.
+This means that Yuan Zhi tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition chinese senega roots can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Yuan Zhi can help restore a harmonious balance between Yin and Yang.

-Chinese senega roots also taste Bitter and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like chinese senega roots tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Yuan Zhi also tastes Bitter and Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Yuan Zhi tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such chinese senega roots are thought to target the Heart, the Kidney and the Lung.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Yuan Zhi is thought to target the Heart, the Kidney and the Lung.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.